Vauff/Maunz-Discord/README.md

 `/isitdown <hostname>` - Tells you if the given hostname is down or not

-`*map` - Tells you which map a server is playing outside of its standard map tracking channel

-`*map <mapname>` - Gives you information on a specific map such as last time played
+`/map [mapname]` - Tells you info about the current map on a server, or one played in the past

 `/minecraft <account>` - Gives you full information about a Minecraft account